Subspace method based on neural networks for eigenvalue problems: Preliminaries

 Next, we will review the general framework of the subspace method based on neural networks for the partial differential equations proposed in \cite{xu2024subspace}.

-Firstly, the neural networks architecture introduced above is adopted, and $\theta$ and $w$ are initialized.
-Next, fix the coefficients $w$, and update the subspace basis functions, i.e., update parameters $\theta$ by minimizing a loss function, aiming to obtain basis functions that are better than the initial ones through training.
-After training, calculate the Galerkin projection of the original problem onto the subspace spanned by trained basis functions $\varphi_1,\cdots,\varphi_M$ and obtain an approximate solution to the partial differential equation.
+Firstly, the neural networks architecture introduced above is adopted, and parameters $\theta$ and $\bm w$ are initialized.
+Next, train the neural network-based functions, i.e., update parameters $\theta$ by minimizing some loss function, aiming to obtain functions that are better than the initial ones through training.
+After training, find an approximate solution in the subspace spanned by the trained neural network-based functions $\{\varphi_i\}_{i=1}^{M}$, i.e., update parameters $\bm w$ by solving some linear system, aiming to obtain an approximate solution of the partial differential equation.
 The above process is summarized as a general framework for solving the partial differential equations in \cite{xu2024subspace}.
-We also list it here for the completeness, see Algorithm (\ref{alg:A1}) for the details.
+We also list it here for the completeness, see Algorithm \ref{alg:A1} for the details.